Skip to content

 GitHub On-Premise Connector

 GitHub is a widely used platform for version control and collaboration, enabling developers to host, manage, and track changes in code repositories.
-With the GitHub connector in SearchAI, you can ingest and index content related to issues, pull requests, and README files from GitHub repositories, making it easily searchable.
+With the GitHub connector in SearchAI, you can ingest and index content related to issues, pull requests, Files, pages and commit messages from GitHub repositories, making it easily searchable.
 This connector allows you to configure and index content from one or multiple repositories simultaneously, streamlining access to critical information.

 Specifications